brightmart/text_classification/README.md

 #### Use BERT for multi-label classification?

-you need to change a few things, including:

- 1) loss function under create_model in run_classifier.py

- 2) many codes assume label is single value, not a list. you need to change it.
+run the following command under folder a00_Bert:

+      python  train_bert_multi-label.py

-you can run multi-label classification with downloadable data using BERT from
+or you can run multi-label classification with downloadable data using BERT from

 <a href='https://github.com/brightmart/sentiment_analysis_fine_grain'>sentiment_analysis_fine_grain with BERT</a>